CSBG-LSU/BionoiNet/bionoi/README.md

 To generate images for your own binding sites, you need to write a simple bash script to specify the path of .mol2 file, pop file (for sasa) and profile file (for sequence entropy) for each binding site.
 The ```img_gen.sh``` is a straightforward example to do that.

 ## Citation
-If you find this work useful, please cite our papers: )
+If you find this work useful, please cite our papers in your work :)

 Shi W, Lemoine JM, Shawky MA, Singha M, Pu L, Yang S, Ramanujam J, Brylinski M. (2020) BionoiNet: Ligand-binding site classification with off-the-shelf deep neural network.
 Bioinformatics 36 (10): 3077-3083.